 Last year, beauty products were one of the best performing categories, showing sales growth of 46% and 47% on Black Friday and Cyber Monday, respectively.
 Ulta Beauty (NYSE: ULTA) is a top pick in this sector with double-digit revenue growth and 1,296 retail stores in 50 states.

 Another stock set to benefit is PayPal (NASDAQ: PYPL), the Fintech payments and banking platform.
 Despite beating earnings estimates in its last four consecutive quarters, it’s down over 21% in the last month alone and is now sitting at a 52-week low of approx $189 per share.

 Maybe a little Black Friday deal of its own?

 To find other worthy investments, check out MyWallSt’s shortlist of market-beating stocks.
-Click here for a 7-day free trial or check out our very own Black Friday deals today.
+Click here to get free access or check out our very own Black Friday deals today.

 Financial Writer at MyWallSt

 David's favorite stock is Google.
 He's a daily user of its YouTube platform, where you can learn or find something brand new at the touch of a button.
 He believes the company will continue to grow for many years to come.